A Triplex Gets a Top-to-Bottom Makeover

 The kitchen was a total win, and that gave me the courage to take on the next phase: the renovation of both bathrooms.

 The contractor also had training as an architect and a designer, and she brought an amazing eye to the project.
 She started by helping me come up with a color palette.
 I really like whites, grays, and cool blues, and I decided I wanted to carry those colors through the apartment so it felt like one cohesive space.
 Bright white has the amazing ability to modernize and brighten simultaneously, and we went with a lot of it, including on the walls, cabinetry, and shelving units to achieve a light, open look.
 I liked the contrast to the existing wood floors, which had been a honey-brown color, but looked so much better restained in a rich, dark walnut.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 We started on the entry floor of the apartment and worked on the kitchen first.
 The room was tiny and walled off from the rest of the apartment.
 It had a beat-up butcher-block counter and golden-brown, ‘80s-style cabinets.
 We decided to knock down the inside wall and open up the kitchen to the long, little-used entry hall adjacent to it.
 Later, when the contractor tore out the wall and the old kitchen behind it, the space immediately felt lighter and more spacious.
 It made a huge impact on the flow of the apartment.